-- An Issuer must submit at least one (1) standardized Gold plan, one (1) standardized Silver plan, and two (2) standardized Bronze plans (one standardized Bronze plan and one standardized HSA compatible Bronze plan). - The standardized Silver plan must be the lowest cost Silver plan offered by the Issuer in the AHCT Individual marketplace.
-The calculation to derive this must take into account the cost of the plan after the EHB percent of total premium has been applied.

-- An Issuer must submit three cost-sharing reduction (CSR) variants for each Silver Plan offered by the Issuer to households with attested income between 100% and 250% of Federal Poverty Level (FPL) applicable at the start of the plan year.
-The CSR variants are - o a 73% AV CSR silver plan variant which must be separated from the silver design on which it is based by a minimum AV difference of 2%, - o an 87% CSR silver plan variant, and - o a 94% CSR silver plan variant.

-The variants must conform to the requirements of 45 C.F.R. §156.420 and any other applicable federal guidance or regulations.

-- An Issuer must submit two cost-sharing alternatives for each QHP in accordance with 45 C.F.R. §156.420 which shall be made available to members of federally-recognized American Indian tribes or Alaskan-Natives.
-There must be: - 1. one alternative that offers zero cost-sharing for American Indians under 300% of the FPL applicable at the start of the plan year; and - 2. one alternative that offers limited cost-sharing for American Indians, regardless of income, for any item or service that is an EHB furnished directly by the Indian Health Service, an Indian Tribe, Tribal Organization, or Urban Indian Organization, or through referral under contract health services. - An Issuer must offer a child-only QHP option at the same level of coverage(s) as any QHP offered through the AHCT marketplace in accordance with 45 C.F.R. §156.200(c).
+- An Issuer must submit at least one (1) standardized Gold plan, two (2) standardized Silver plans, and two (2) standardized Bronze plans (one standardized Bronze plan and one standardized HSA compatible Bronze plan). - One of the two standardized Silver plans must be the lowest cost Silver plan offered by the Issuer in the AHCT Individual marketplace.
+The calculation to derive this must take into account the cost of the plan after the EHB percent of total premium has been applied. - An Issuer must submit three cost-sharing reduction (CSR) variants for each Silver Plan offered by the Issuer to households with attested income between 100% and 250% of Federal Poverty Level (FPL) applicable at the start of the plan year.
+The CSR variants are - a 73% AV CSR silver plan variant which must be separated from the silver 'standard' design on which it is based by a minimum AV difference of 2%, - o an 87% CSR silver plan variant, and - o a 94% CSR silver plan variant. - The variants must conform to the requirements of 45 C.F.R. §156.420 and any other applicable federal guidance or regulations. - An Issuer must submit two cost-sharing alternatives for each QHP in accordance with 45 C.F.R. §156.420 which shall be made available to members of federally recognized American Indian tribes or Alaskan-Natives.
+There must be: - 1. one alternative that offers zero cost-sharing for American Indians under 300% of the FPL applicable at the start of the plan year; and - one alternative that offers limited cost-sharing for American Indians, regardless of income, for any item or service that is an EHB furnished directly by the Indian Health Service, an Indian Tribe, Tribal Organization, or Urban Indian Organization, or through referral under contract health services. - An Issuer must offer a child-only QHP option at the same level of coverage(s) as any QHP offered through the AHCT marketplace in accordance with 45 C.F.R. §156.200(c).
 A consumer seeking child-only coverage may obtain that coverage through the purchase of a single QHP with applicable rating for child-only coverage.
-In other words, any QHP can be sold as a child-only plan.
+In other words, any QHP can be sold as a child-only plan. - AHCT will not certify any HSA compatible plans submitted at the Silver metal level in the Individual market.